awslabs/amazon-dynamodb-lock-client/README.md

 ```

 #### Permissions
-The following permissions are required in order to use the AmazonDynamoDBLockClient:
+The following permissions are required in order to use the AmazonDynamoDBLockClient to acquire or release a lock:
 - `dynamodb:DeleteItem`
 - `dynamodb:GetItem`
 - `dynamodb:PutItem`
 - `dynamodb:Scan`
 - `dynamodb:UpdateItem`

-If you also create a table using `AmazonDynamoDBLockClient.createLockTableInDynamoDB` or want to ensure it exists
+If you also create a table using `AmazonDynamoDBLockClient.createLockTableInDynamoDB`, you need these permissions:
-using `AmazonDynamoDBLockClient.assertLockTableExists` or `AmazonDynamoDBLockClient.lockTableExists`, the following
-permissions are necessary as well:
 - `dynamodb:CreateTable`

+If you want to ensure a table exists using `AmazonDynamoDBLockClient.assertLockTableExists` or
+`AmazonDynamoDBLockClient.lockTableExists`, the following permissions are necessary as well:
 - `dynamodb:DescribeTable`